Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## To do
   - Enhance Enhanced Input system implementation (Available in experimental version in [this branch](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/tree/Enhanced-Inputs))
-  - Add comparaison images for each settings, and custom description widgets when it's needed
+  - Add comparison images for each setting, and custom description widgets when it's needed
   - Fix all bugs.

 ### To maybe do in C++
   - CommonBoundActionBar actions, instead of hidden action button in the widget that got displayed in this bar.
   - Update the style of buttons in the CommonBoundActionBar of the "Options" menu when switching between controller and mouse & keyboard inputs, avoiding the use of two separate bars with different styles that are hidden based on the input type.
   - Prompt system.
-  - Tab List View automation to eliminate the need for separate button blueprints for each tab button.
+  - Tab List View automation to eliminate the need for separate button Blueprint for each tab button.